bsmith89/longev-mgen/doc/submission.md

 _S. alaskensis_ can be distinguished from all endogenous bacteria in mouse feces.
 A small number of these were split for both spiked and unspiked samples, which we used to validate this procedure.
-For each, 150 $\mu$L of this sample was transferred for extraction using the MoBio PowerMag Microbiome kit.
+For each, 150 uL of this sample was transferred for extraction using the MoBio PowerMag Microbiome kit.
 Metagenomic libraries were prepared using standard procedures sequenced on the Illumina HiSeq 400 platform using the v4